-Order EA-13-109, Sections 1.1.1, 1.1.2, 1.1.3 and 1.1.4 state that:
+Order EA-13-109, Sections 1.1.1, 1.1.2, 1.1.3, 1.1.4, 1.2.4, and 1.2.5 state that:

-- 1.1.1 The HCVS shall be designed to minimize the reliance on operator actions. - 1.1.2 The HCVS shall be designed to minimize plant operators' exposure to occupational hazards, such as extreme heat stress, while operating the HCVS system. - 1.1.3 The HCVS shall also be designed to account for radiological conditions that would impede personnel actions needed for event response. - 1.1.4 The HCVS controls and indications shall be accessible and functional under a range of plant conditions, including severe accident conditions, extended loss of AC power, and inadequate containment cooling.
+- 1.1.1 The HCVS shall be designed to minimize the reliance on operator actions. - 1.1.2 The HCVS shall be designed to minimize plant operators' exposure to occupational hazards, such as extreme heat stress, while operating the HCVS system. - 1.1.3 The HCVS shall also be designed to account for radiological conditions that would impede personnel actions needed for event response. - 1.1.4 The HCVS controls and indications shall be accessible and functional under a range of plant conditions, including severe accident conditions, extended loss of AC power, and inadequate containment cooling. - 1.2.4 The HCVS shall be designed to be manually operated during sustained operations from a control panel located in the main control room or a remote but readily accessible location. - 1.2.5 The HCVS shall, in addition to meeting the requirements of 1.2.4, be capable of manual operation (e.g., reach-rod with hand wheel or manual operation of pneumatic supply valves from a shielded location), which is accessible to plant operators during sustained operations.

-Order EA-13-109, Sections 1.2.4 and 1.2.5 state that:

-- 1.2.4 The HCVS shall be designed to be manually operated during sustained operations from a control panel located in the main control room or a remote but readily accessible location. - 1.2.5 The HCVS shall, in addition to meeting the requirements of 1.2.4, be capable of manual operation (e.g., reach-rod with hand wheel or manual operation of pneumatic supply valves from a shielded location), which is accessible to plant operators during sustained operations.

-The HCVS design will allow initiating and then operating and monitoring the HCVS from the Main Control Room (MCR) and in addition, opening valve(s) from the ROS and existing control panels in the control room in case of a DC circuit failure.
-The tentative location for the ROS is 561 elevation Turbine Building.
-The MCR location is protected from adverse natural phenomena and it is the normal control point for Plant Emergency Response actions.
+The HCVS design allows initiating and then operating and monitoring the HCVS from the Main Control Room (MCR) and in addition, opening valve(s) from the ROS in case of a DC circuit failure.
+The tentative location for the ROS is in the Emergency Diesel Generator Corridor.
+The MCR location is protected from adverse natural phenomena and is the normal control point for Plant Emergency Response actions.
 The ROS will be evaluated to ensure acceptable temperature and dose consequences.